AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 **Figure 2**: Inline expressions for implementing nodes `<add>` and `<mix>`.

 ### 1.3.2 Shading Language Function
 For nodes that can’t be implemented by inline expressions a function definition can be used instead.
 The function signature should match the nodedefs interface with inputs and outputs.
 See Figure 3 for an example.
-Connecting the source code to the nodedef is done using an `<implementation>` element, see [1] for more information.
+Connecting the source code to the nodedef is done using an `<implementation>` element, see the [MaterialX specification](../Specification/MaterialX.v1.36.Spec.pdf) for more information.

 ```xml
 // Nodedef element